Knowtie/UnityUtilities/FileIO/readme.md

     public delegate void Persister<in T>(FileStreamIO IO, T aData);
     public delegate T Loader<out T>(FileStreamIO IO);

+To create your own Filer, you simply have to implement methods that implement Persister<T> and Loader<T>.

 How to persist a mesh to a file?